aubreyrjones/lemon-py/README.md

 `lemon` executable, and then the C++ compiler each time you rebuild a target grammar.

-lemon-py will first check for the `CC` and `CXX` environment variables, to set the C and C++ compilers respectively.
+At startup lemon-py will first check for the `CC` and `CXX` environment variables, to set the C and C++ compilers respectively.

 If not set via environment, lemon-py uses `clang` on MacOS and `gcc`/`g++` everywhere else.